snorbi07/MinnesotaCode/README.md

 # MinnesotaCode
-Ontology and Type-2 Fuzzy Logic based implementation of the the Minnesota Code Classification System
+Ontology and Type-2 Fuzzy Logic based implementation of the the Minnesota Code ECG Classification System

 For details check the Minnesota Code definition PDF file under the 'doc' folder.